LiDAR

 Where:

-• \(r\) Is the measured distance between the object and the LiDAR (radius).
+- \(r\) is the measured distance between the object and the LiDAR (radius).

-• \(𝜃\) The angle at which the LiDAR-ray was emitted.
+- \(𝜃\) the angle at which the LiDAR-ray was emitted.

-Summary: The reason we are converting from Polar Coordinates \((r, \theta)\) to Cartesian Coordinates \((x,y)\) is because LiDAR sensors typically operate in polar coodinates.
-Therefore, to extract the distances of objects where beams are reflected, we must convert the LiDAR's rays coordinates from Polar to Cartesian Coordinates.
+Summary: The reason we are converting from Polar Coordinates \((r, \theta)\) to Cartesian Coordinates \((x,y)\) is because LiDAR sensors typically operate in polar coordinates while maps are typically created in Cartesian coordinates.
+Therefore, to label the positions of objects where beams are reflected, we must convert the LiDAR rays' coordinates from Polar to Cartesian coordinates.

 Where:

-• \((x_0, y_0)\) is the robot's position in the global coordinate frame.
+- \((x_0, y_0)\) is the robot's position in the global coordinate frame.

-• \(\phi\) is the robot's yaw (orientation).
+- \(\phi\) is the robot's yaw (orientation).

-• \(d\) is the measured distance (radius).
+- \(d\) is the measured distance from the LiDAR sensor.

-• \(\theta\) is the scan angle from the LiDAR sensor.
+- \(\theta\) is the scan angle from the LiDAR sensor.

-Linear Algebra Representation of Positions:
+Matrix Representation of Positions:

 Where: